📊 Our Test Results:

 | Free Trial | ✅ 14 days | ✅ 14 days |

-Close CRM: Close starts cheaper at $35/seat/month.
-But the mid-tier jump to $99/seat is steep.
-Teams needing power dialers and advanced automation must budget for Growth or Scale plans.
+Close CRM: Close starts cheaper at $35 per seat per month.
+But the mid-tier jump to $99 is steep.
+Sales teams needing power dialer and advanced features must budget for the Growth or Scale plans.

 Different Scenarios